List of Chicago Fire characters: Sylvie Brett

 In "A Closer Eye", Brett turns away every paramedic she is partnered with, believing Dawson will come back.
 She is then partnered with Emily Foster by Chief Boden, who tells her to make it work.
 At first, the chemistry between the two is a little rocky.
 In "Going to War", she confronts Casey about letting Dawson leave.
 He replies that there was nothing anyone else could have done.
 He also gives her a goodbye gift from her recent ex-partner: a photo of the pair, on the back of which is written: “Love you, partner, and always will."
 In that same episode, she shows Foster an intubating technique on a severely burned victim, which impresses the new paramedic.
 Brett says her old partner was a master at it and taught her well; it's the very same technique that Dawson taught her during the first episode of Season 3.
 She also learns that Foster was a surgical resident at Lakeshore Hospital and got kicked out of the program for cheating on her medical boards evaluation, as she was going through a rough patch in her personal life during her mother's sudden illness and death.
-After a rocky start, they form a good partnership at work and become good friends too, with Brett even defending Foster and berating a doctor at Lakeshore that "ghosted" her on a date.
+After a rocky start, they form a good partnership at work and become good friends too, with Brett even defending Foster and berating a doctor at Lakeshore who "ghosts" her on a date.

 In season 7, she dates Kyle Sheffield, a chaplain with the CFD and friend of Foster.
 They break up in "Fault in Him", with Kyle saying their relationship has led to firefighters not being willing to confide in him after Brett asks him to talk to Casey about a bad call he experienced.
 She has a hard time moving on and sympathizes with Casey on the subject of tough breakups.
 She then attempts to help him out by setting him up with her spin class instructor, Olivia, in "Try Like Hell".
 After a game night with their friends, Olivia says Matt is great, but that Brett should be the one dating him as she and Matt are "meant for each other".
 Later, Brett confides this to Foster and Kidd, who seem to agree with Olivia's assessment, leaving Sylvie confused about her feelings for Casey.
 In "I'm Not Leaving You", Kyle comes to 51 and proposes to Sylvie in front of everyone after he tells her he's moving to Indiana.
 Brett accepts his proposal and tries to make it work with him, but misses her life in Chicago and isn't happy in her new quiet life with Kyle, so they break up.